Marie Raymond: Marie Raymond as an art critic

 Starting in 1946, Raymond additionally worked as an art critic for a column in a Dutch magazine called ‘Kunst en Kultuur’.
 Her work as an art critic in the Netherlands made her an ambassador of Parisian artistic news in the Netherlands.
 Between 1939 and 1958 Raymond published numerous chronicles on abstract art in Paris.
 Her rubric was called “Kunst in Paris” (Art in Paris).
 Raymond asserted her admiration for abstract art right from the start as she talked so fondly of the movement in her first chronicle in June 1939 which she named “lyrical abstraction truth”.
 The chronicle was a way for Raymond to defend her movement and what it stood for.
 Raymond talked about her visits to exhibitions or in galleries displaying abstract artists throughout Paris.
 During the 50s Raymond was one of the only artists to be writing about the paintings of other artists.
 Her critiquing and outlook of her friend's work showed her uniqueness and true devotion to art.

-Moreover, Raymond used her chronicle to bring light to Dutch painters in the Parisian scene such as the Bram brothers, Nicolas Warb, Geer van Velde and Christine Boumeester.
+Raymond used her chronicle to bring light to Dutch painters in the Parisian scene such as the Bram brothers, Nicolas Warb, Geer van Velde and Christine Boumeester.
 Raymond's most powerful chronicle was deemed to have been her interview with Matisse in 1958 discussing his opposition to the abstract movement.
 Raymond ended her work with Kunst en Kultuur in 1958 as it coincided with the fall of the abstract movement.
 She believed that it was time for her son's new generation to take over.
 Her last chronicle in January had on its cover the famous monochrome blue of Yves Klein.
 This last chronicle was a tribute to her son and the new wave of the nouveau réalism art movement in the 60s.

 Marie Raymond published in a Belgian chronicle called +-o (plus ou moins) between 1976 and 1983.
 Raymond used her platform at that time to defend the nouveau réalism movement that her son belonged to.
 Moreover, Raymond found it truly important to defend and honor her son's art after his premature death, therefore she dedicated many paragraphs to his work and impact on the art movement in the 60s.